bolek42/bolek42.github.io/sec/fuzz.md

 ```

 If the ASAN_OPTIONS environment variable is set correctly, a $binary.$pid.bitset-sancov is created containing the coverage bitmap as a long string with ASCII '0' and '1'.
-For programs such as avconv, which is a 45MB binary, these bitmaps can get very large like 450.000 entries.
+For programs such as ```avconv```, which is a 45MB binary, these bitmaps can get very large like 450.000 entries.
 For easy processing, this bitmap is parsed as an integer that also allows further processing.
 Let t be a bitmap of a specific testcase and c the total coverage: